jirkapok/GasPlanner/doc/roadmap.md

 Known issues:

+* Don't reset any value except depth and speeds in case switching to simple mode
 * Reserve counts only non user defined segments as emergency ascent (Doesn't handle all multilevel scenarios)
 * Gas oxygen content spinner shows not rounded number, where it shouldn't
+* Fix rock bottom calculation case where part of the ascent is user defined: air 24L/200bar, S80 EAN50, 18m/120 min. +ascent to 6m on air.
+The rock bottom ISNT 200bar for EAN50.

 Improvements: